Dom Capers: Professional

 On February 21, 2008, Capers was hired by the Patriots as their secondary coach/special assistant, replacing Joel Collier.

 On January 19, 2009, Capers was named the Green Bay Packers defensive coordinator by head coach Mike McCarthy and general manager Ted Thompson, where he replaced the 4–3 defense Green Bay had used since 1992 with the 3–4 he used in Miami.
 Green Bay's defensive ranking in his first year improved to second in the league in 2009, from 21st in the league in 2008.

 Between September 12, 2010, and January 2011, Capers' defense finished the regular season ranked 2nd in scoring defense, 5th in total defense, 2nd in interceptions, 2nd in sacks, and 1st in opposing quarterback passer rating, in spite of being decimated by injuries during the 2010 season.
 On February 6, 2011, Capers led a 5th ranked defensive squad and helped the Packers win the Super Bowl.
-During the playoff run his team had a pick six in the final 3 playoff games that year; Divisional Round (Williams), Championship game (Raji), and in Super Bowl XLV (Collins).
+During the playoff run his team had a pick six in the final 3 playoff games that year; Divisional Round (Tramon Williams), Championship game (B. J. Raji), and in Super Bowl XLV (Nick Collins).

 On January 1, 2018, he was fired as the defensive coordinator of the Green Bay Packers by head coach Mike McCarthy.

 On February 19, 2019, the Jacksonville Jaguars announced that Capers will join their coaching staff as a senior defensive assistant.
 After one season in Jacksonville, he joined the Minnesota Vikings on February 10, 2020, in the same capacity.
 His contract with the Vikings was not renewed after the season.

 On January 29, 2021, the Detroit Lions announced that Capers will join their coaching staff as a senior defensive assistant.

 On February 11, 2022, Capers was hired by the Denver Broncos to serve as a senior defensive assistant for the 2022 season.
 Following a year-long stint with the Broncos, Capers returned to the Carolina Panthers to serve as a senior defensive assistant under newly hired head coach Frank Reich.

+On February 24, 2026, the Cleveland Browns hired Capers to serve as a senior defensive assistant.